SBRitter/hbz-deliver-module/README.md

 ## Build the lsp-apis-impl project

-Go back to the directory above the Okapi project (e.g. some directory like ~/code/ or ~/git/) and create the lsp-apis-impl project next to the okapi project.
-This directory layout is needed because okapi's base path is where `mvn exec:exec` has been invoked and deployments like in lsp-module-deploy.json use relative paths.
+Go back to the directory above the Okapi project and this project (e.g. some directory like ~/code/ or ~/git/) and create the lsp-apis-impl project next to the Okapi project.
+This directory layout is needed because Okapi's base path is where `mvn exec:exec` has been invoked and deployments like in lsp-module-deploy.json use relative paths.

 ```
 git
 ├── okapi
+├── hbz-deliver-module
 └── lsp-apis-impl
 ```
 Get the lsp-apis-impl project and build & run the two subprojects "domain-models-poc" and "circulation".